 Annual Leave will be 37.5 Hr.
 Workweek: 195 Hrs.
 (26 days) earned at the rate of 40 Hr.
 Workweek: 208 Hrs.
-(26 days)

-10% of all Regular Hours Paid

-Employees hired on or after July 1, 2011 shall be eligible for annual leave after 30 calendar days of service with the Employer in accordance with the following schedule:
+(26 days) 10% of all Regular Hours Paid c.
+Effective with the beginning of the 2017 leave calendar year, employees shall be eligible for annual leave in accordance with the following schedule:

-Leave Service Credit (Includes all periods of Commonwealth Employment Where Leave Service Credit Is Earned)

-Maximum Annual Leave Entitlement Per Year
+Leave Service Credit (Includes all periods of Commonwealth Employment Where Leave Service Credit Is Earned) Maximum Annual Leave Entitlement Per Year